spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration.md

 The Edge Installer is responsible for preparing the Edge host to be ready for workloads.
-The Edge Installer supports the ability to specify a user-data configuration file.
-You can use this user-data configuration file to customize the installation and ensure your Edge host has all the required dependencies and settings to work properly in your environment.
+The Edge Installer supports the ability to specify a user data configuration file.
+You can use this user data configuration file to customize the installation and ensure your Edge host has all the required dependencies and settings to work properly in your environment.

 To better understand the Edge installation process, review the order of operations.